rvesse/stardog-docs/src/docs/owl2.html.md

 ...
 ```

-If we wanted to retrieve the set of all employees, Blackout would
+If we wanted to retrieve the set of all employees, Stardog would
 produce an EQ containing a query of the following form for every
 subclass `:Ci` of `:Employee`: